Pro Tips: Deer Hunting in Wind

 - Dress in hunting clothes at your site, outside of your vehicle, and before you hike into your stand.

 - Wear a facemask, gloves, and calf-high rubber boots to control scent.

-- Spray your bow, hunting pack, boots, etc., with a scent killer.
+- Spray your bow, pack, boots, etc., with a scent killer.

 5. Try an Ozone Generator

-There are arguments whether this next scent management tool is legit, but at Redmond we use and support it—and some of our Hunt team swear by it.
-I’m talking about an ozone generator like these from Ozonics.
+There are arguments about whether this next scent management tool is legit, but at Redmond, we use and support it—and some of our Hunt team swear by it.
+I’m talking about an ozone generator for hunting like these from Ozonics.

 It’s an in-field device that attaches to the tree above your stand and breaks up scent molecules in the air.
 The science says it creates a stream of ozone above your head that destroys scent so deer and other animals can’t tell you’re there—regardless of wind direction.
 Is it worth the $300-$500 sticker price?
 Your call.

 6. Know When to Say No

 The last tactic for deer hunting in the wind may be the hardest for hunters to swallow—and follow.
 Know when to say no and take a day off.
 It takes control not to sit in your stand because of a high or swirling wind you can’t predict.
 But patience pays off and waiting often wins the day and your target.
 Remember, it’s better to ground yourself for a few hours than risk an erratic wind that blows out that big buck.

 You’re now ready to play the wind!
 Just remember to respect and work with it by planning ahead and carefully managing your scent.
 Good luck and remember, in the case of wind, it’s truly the sum of the parts that matter.
 Doing each of the steps discussed will help you hunt intelligently and may ultimately be the difference between a busted deer or tagging the buck of a lifetime.